 - Lengths: generally 12-50″ in total length

-- Non-mar jaws: Lastly, and most importantly, versus their close cousin the pipe clamp, a parallel clamp is designed to NOT damage the wood it is clamping.
+- Non-mar jaws: Lastly, and most importantly, versus their close cousin, the pipe clamp, a parallel clamp, is designed NOT to damage the wood it is clamping.

 Who Makes Them: Manufacturers